Introduction to Psychology and Development

 This module is designed to provide you with an introduction to the academic knowledge underpinning further modules in developmental psychology and supplement research skills which are a main component of their degree programme.

-Content covers theory and research into the ongoing `Heredity and Environment' debate, Cognitive Constructivism, `Normality' and Atypical Development, Childhood in the lifespan and considers how these issues and research programmes are applied to children's development and
+Content covers theory and research into the ongoing themes and issues in developmental psychology, including continuous and discontinuous development, stability and change and the nature/nurture debate.
+It also considers how research and theories of these issues are applied to children's development and education.

-We will consider the major research approaches in Psychology and Ethicical issues relating to psychological research particularly those centred on children.
+Major research approaches in Psychology are considered as are Ethics relating to psychological research particularly those centred on children.

 Print this page